nicoalba/pyth-price-solana/README.md

     });
     ```

+### Script code explanation

 This code uses your env vars to:

 - Fetch a signed Pyth price update from Hermes (offchain)
 - Post that update on devnet via the Pyth Receiver program
 - Call your Anchor program (`read_price`) in the same transaction

 6. Build, then run the client (which prints onchain logs):